Reform Progress

-Results achieved by the Simplified Trade System Implementation Taskforce over the past 3 years showed benefits to business.
-This included delivery of regular changes, co-designed with business, to incrementally simplify the process for imports and exports.
+Results achieved by the Simplified Trade System Taskforce over the past 3 years showed benefits to business.
+This included delivery of regulatory changes, co-designed with business, to incrementally simplify the process for imports and exports.

 - A Customs Regulatory Sandbox established under the Customs Act 1901 to facilitate time-limited, controlled trials.
 It uses an innovative regulatory framework to drive evidence-based reform to Australian customs legislation.